 In the summer, it's outside on the front porch in one of the rocking chairs observing the small town bustle, or out back in our gardens enjoying the flowers and admiring the fresh vegetables and greenery, and gazing into the koi pond.

-Current owners, Marcia and Jarvis Coffin, supported by their golden retriever, Potter, and an experienced staff are committed to making you feel welcome and at home during your stay at The Hancock Inn.
+Current owners, Marcia and Jarvis Coffin, with their well-known golden retriever, Potter, and an experienced house staff led by General Manager, Duncan Peltason and his wife, Sue, are committed to making you feel welcome and at home during your stay at The Hancock Inn.

 The Peterborough Players will open its 85th season tonight, June 20th, with a production of Tru, the one-man show exploring the light and dark of author Truman Capote.
 Kraig Swartz…